On existential definitions of C.E. subsets of rings of functions of characteristic 0: Single-fold Diophantine Representations of C.E. Sets of Integers over Rings of -integers of Function Fields of Characteristic 0

 \subsection{Single-Fold and Finite-Fold Definition of ``And''}

 As long as we consider rings whose fraction fields are not algebraically closed, we can continue to use the ``old'' method of combining several equations into a single one without introducing extra solutions, as in Lemma 1.2.3 of \cite{Sh34}.
-More specifically we have the following proposition. \begin{proposition} Let $R$ be an integral domain and let $h(T) = a_0 + a_1T + \ldots +T^n$ be a polynomial without roots in the fraction field of $R$.
-Let $k \in \Z_{>0}$ and $A \subset R^k$ be a Diophantine subset of $R^k$ with a single (finite) fold definition, saying that $\bar x=(x_1,\ldots, x_k) \in A$ if and only if there exists a unique $m$-tuple (finitely many $m$-tuples) $\bar z =(z_1,\ldots, z_m)$ such that
+More specifically we have the following proposition. \begin{proposition} Let $R$ be an integral domain such that its fraction field is not algebraically closed.
+Let $k \in \Z_{>0}$ and $A, B, C \subset R^k$ be Diophantine subsets of $R^k$ such that the sets $B$ and $C$ have single (finite) fold definitions, and $A=B\cap C$.
+Then $A$ has a single (finite) fold definition.